Sketch-sh/sketch-sh/DEVELOPING.md

 // TODO: deploy a staging server for local development

 - You need to have these installed

-  - `docker`: // TODO: find a link for installing docker
+  - `docker`: Find installation instructions for your platform from [docker's docs](https://docs.docker.com/install/#supported-platforms).
   - `docker-compose`: Head over to [docker-compose's release page](https://github.com/docker/compose/releases).
 Choose the latest release and follow the instruction.

 - Github OAuth apps